mmcgahan/parcel-react-test/README.md

-This repo demonstrates a runtime error that appears when using async instance properties/methods in class-based React components and bundling with Parcel 2.
+This repo demonstrates a runtime error that appears when using async instance properties/methods in class-based React components and bundling with Parcel 2 _for Internet Explorer 11_

 ## Instructions